edsko/max-handpan/ps/docs/backends/soniccouture/Layout.md

 ## mk2

+MIDI mapping:

 ```
 0, 50 62 70 72;
 1, 62 69 70 72 74 76 77 81;
 2, 62 69 70 72 74 76 77 81;
 ```

+Articulation mapping identical to the mk1.

 ### Doum and Tone Fields